enricocid/Music-Player-GO/README.md

 - Awesome typeface: Raleway + Roboto condensed
 - Bottom sheet panel containing the player controls:
   - Player info (on click You can expand the artist details;
-  - Skip to previous song;
+  - Skip to previous song (long click to enable reset 1x);
   - Play/pause;
   - Skip to next song;
   - Settings (when expanded);